 While only two actual crowns of Europe embody the blue-green jewel, the Crown of Saint Wenceslas and the Crown of Saint Stephen.
 Aquamarine appears abundantly in jewelry worn on a regular basis.

-The Crown of Saint Wenceslas, or Czech Crown was commissioned in 1347 for the coronation of Charles IV.
+The Crown of Saint Wenceslas or Czech Crown was commissioned in 1347 for the coronation of Charles IV.
 Surviving today as the fourth oldest crown in Europe.
-The stunning golden crown is incrusted with one hundred and sixteen precious jewels, including a single Aquamarine mounted into the golden cross atop of the crown.
+The stunning golden crown is encrusted with one hundred and sixteen precious jewels, including a single Aquamarine mounted into the golden cross atop of the crown.

 There is an old Czech legend which says that any tyrant.who places the crown upon his head shall die within a year.
 As the Crown is the property of St Wenceslas.
 With only a rightful Bohemian king wearing the crown during his coronation.